-Mark Faulkner (Chairman) John Hustler The Audit Committee, chaired by Mark Faulkner, consists of two independent Directors.
-The Audit Committee believes that Mark Faulkner possesses appropriate and relevant financial experience as per the requirements of the UK Corporate Governance Code.
+The Audit Committee, chaired by Mark Faulkner during the year, consisted of two independent Directors and subsequently consists of three independent Directors.
+Mark Hawkesworth chairs the Audit Committee following the merger and his appointment.
+The Audit Committee believes that Mark Hawkesworth possesses appropriate and relevant financial experience as per the requirements of The UK Corporate Governance Code.
 The Board considers that the members of the Committee are independent and have collectively the skills and experience required to discharge their duties effectively.

-The Audit Committee Report is given on page 37.
+The Audit Committee Report is given on page 39.